paultcochrane/DBIx-Class-ResultSet-PrettyPrint/README.md

 StackOverflow](https://stackoverflow.com/a/4072923/10874800) and thought:
 that would be nice as a module.
 And so here it is.

+Note that this module currently only works for `ResultSet`s representing entire tables.
+Handling more complex `ResultSet`s (say from `join`s or similar) should theoretically be possible but has not yet been implemented.

 ## INSTALLATION

 To install this module, run the following commands: